-- Continue collecting pipe material and pipe size information for all known outfalls. - Maintain and update the City's MS4 maps, including points of significance, such as outfalls, waters of the state, stormwater facilities, and all known connections. - Continue efforts for complete mapping of all known connections from the MS4 to a privately owned stormwater system (scheduled to be complete August 1, 2023). - Update fully described mapping standards by August 1, 2021. - Maintain the City's Stormwater Network Viewer.
+- Continue collecting pipe material and pipe size information for all known outfalls. - Maintain and update the City's MS4 maps, including points of significance, such as outfalls, waters of the state, stormwater facilities, and all known connections. - Continue efforts for complete mapping of all known connections from the MS4 to a privately owned stormwater system (scheduled to be complete August 1, 2023). - Maintain the City's Stormwater Network Viewer, available online.